siriuspal/ocgi/README.md

 #ocgi

-One command git init for repository on private server
+One command git init for git repository on private server.
+Written in Python

 ABOUT & HOW TO USE